Ammonia vapor and liquid needs to be disposed of properly as well as ammonia contaminated water and soil.

 - A sufficient amount of water must be available.
 Plan on adding no more than 20 gallons of ammonia per 100 gallons of water.
-This will result in a 10% ammonia solution with a nitrogen concentration of 8.2% by weight.
+This will result in a 10 percent ammonia solution with a nitrogen concentration of 8.2 percent by weight.

 - Only someone trained and experienced in handling ammonia should attempt bleeding ammonia into water.

 The subsequent aqua ammonia can then be used by the fertilizer dealer as a nitrogen fertilizer provided that nitrogen credits are first predetermined, used as herbicide makeup water or other appropriate ways.